Brandon Whipple

-Brandon Whipple (born July 13, 1982) is an American politician and academic serving as mayor of Wichita, Kansas.
-He previously served as a Democratic member of the Kansas House of Representatives representing the 96th district, which included part of south Wichita and was the Ranking Minority member on the Higher Education Budget committee.
+Brandon Whipple (born July 13, 1982) is an American politician and academic who formerly served as mayor of Wichita, Kansas.
+He previously served as a Democratic Party member of the Kansas House of Representatives representing the 96th district, which included part of south Wichita and was the Ranking Minority member on the Higher Education Budget committee.

 When the Kansas Legislature was not in session, Whipple served as an adjunct professor of American politics at Wichita State University, his alma mater.
 Whipple defeated incumbent Jeff Longwell in the 2019 Wichita mayoral election.
+He ran for a second term as mayor in the 2023 Wichita mayoral election, but lost to Lily Wu.

 Early life and education

 Whipple was raised in Dover, New Hampshire.

-He earned his Associate of Arts in liberal studies from New Hampshire's Hesser College in 2003.
+Whipple earned his Associate of Arts in liberal studies from New Hampshire's Hesser College in 2003.
 He moved to Wichita, Kansas, at age 21 in a year-long education-service mission with AmeriCorps, working with at-risk youth at Wichita South High School.
 While there, he discovered he could afford to attend Wichita State University (WSU).
-He graduated from WSU with a bachelor's degree in sociology and a minor in psychology; later at WSU, he earned a master’s degree in liberal studies, with an emphasis on cross-cultural studies and public administration.
+He graduated from WSU with a bachelor's degree in sociology and a minor in psychology; later at WSU, he earned a master's degree in liberal studies, with an emphasis on cross-cultural studies and public administration.
 While at Wichita State, Whipple was a student senator in WSU's Student Government Association, an experience he credits as decisive in his later entry into the Kansas legislature (particularly a trip to the state capitol to lobby for student issues).

 Whipple later acquired a Doctor of Arts in leadership studies from Franklin Pierce University, a private college in New Hampshire.

 Career

+As a member of Wichita's Southwest Neighborhood Association, Whipple served on its executive board.